An Annotation-based Approach for Finding Bugs in Neural Network Programs: Introduction

 Neural networks have taken the (programming) world by storm.
 With their capabilities of solving tasks that remain challenging for traditional software, they have become central components of software systems implementing complex functionality such as image processing, speech recognition, and natural language processing, where they can reach performance at or near human level.
 These tasks are widely applicable to domains such as automotive and healthcare, where safety, reliability, and correctness are critical.
 Therefore, the software engineering (research) community has been hard at work designing techniques to assess and ensure the dependability of software with neural network (NN) components.

 Testing techniques, in particular, are being extensively developed to cater to the specific requirements of NN (and, more generally, machine learning) systems~\cite{MLTesting-survey}.
-Most of this research focuses on testing NN \emph{models}: instances of a specific NN architecture, which are trained on some data and then used to classify or transform new data.
+Most of this research focuses on testing NN \emph{models}: instances of a specific NN architecture, trained on some data and then used to classify or transform new data.
 Testing a NN model entails assessing qualities such as its robustness and performance as a classifier.
 However, neural networks are programs too: a NN model is usually implemented in a programming language like Python, using frameworks such as Keras or TensorFlow.
-There is clear evidence that these \emph{neural network programs} tend to be buggy~\cite{Islam:2019,Humbatova:2019}; therefore, an effective technique for finding these bugs would be practically very useful and complement the extensive work on NN model testing.
+There is clear evidence that these \emph{neural network programs} tend to be buggy~\cite{Islam:2019,Humbatova:2019}; therefore, a technique for finding these bugs would be practically very useful and complement the extensive work on NN model testing~\cite{Zhang:2022}.
 This paper presents a novel contribution in this direction.

 NN programs may seem simple by traditional metrics of complexity: for example, the average project size of the NN projects surveyed by Islam et al.~\cite{Islam:2019} is just 2165 lines of code; and the majority of the bugs they found are relatively simple ones such as crashes and API misuses.
 Nevertheless, other characteristics make traditional test-case generation techniques ineffective to test such programs.
-As we mentioned earlier, NN programs are written in dynamically typed languages like Python, where the type of variables is unknown statically.
-Therefore, generating valid inputs is challenging with techniques such as random testing and genetic algorithms, which typically assume a variable's type is known~\cite{Lukasczyk:2020}.
+NN programs are written in dynamically typed languages like Python, where the type of variables is unknown statically.
+Without this information, generating valid inputs is challenging for generic techniques such as random testing and genetic algorithms~\cite{Lukasczyk:2020}.
 Even if type annotations were available, NN programs routinely manipulate complex data structures--- such as vectors, tensors, and other objects--- whose precise ``shape'' is not expressible with the standard types (integers, strings, and so on).
-As we demonstrate with an example in \autoref{sec:example}, without such precise information automated test case generation tends to generate many invalid inputs that trigger spurious failures.
+As we demonstrate in \autoref{sec:example} and \autoref{sec:rq4-answer}, without such precise information automated test case generation tends to generate many invalid inputs that trigger spurious failures.